boyetece/thukee-blogs/2022-dec/itil4.md

 # Service management practices:

-## Capacity and performance management
+## CAPACITY and PERFORMANCE MANAGEMENT
 ```
 The purpose of the capacity and performance management practice is to ensure that services achieve agreed and expected performance, satisfying current and future demand in a cost-effective way.
 ```